-Deadly knife attacks in Marseille, France, treated as terror attack
+Deadly knife attacks in Marseille, France, treated as act of terror

 - Cameras caught the deadly knife attacks on tape, minister says

-- Police are looking into whether attacker had links to terror organizations

-(CNN)A knife-wielding man killed at least two women Sunday at the Saint-Charles train station in Marseille, France, before police killed the suspect, according to CNN affiliate BFM, which cited the city prosecutor's office as its source.
+(CNN)A knife-wielding man killed two women Sunday at the Saint-Charles train station in Marseille, France, before military police killed the suspect, city police told CNN.

-The incident is being treated as a terror attack and has been handed over to a special prosecutor in Paris, the prosecutor's office told CNN.
+The incident is being treated as a terror attack and has been handed over to a special prosecutor in Paris, according to the prosecutor's office.

-Military police killed the suspect.
-Authorities are investigating whether he had links to terror organizations.
+Authorities are investigating whether the suspect had links to terror organizations.

+Amaq, ISIS' media wing, issued a statement on social media late Sunday calling the attacker a "soldier of the Islamic State."

+The statement issued in Arabic said the attacker "implemented the operation as an answer to the call of targeting the coalition countries."
+France is a member of the US-led coalition battling ISIS in Syria and Iraq.

+ISIS did not name the attacker or provide evidence that he was linked to the terror group.

-He was not carrying any identification, Marseille police said, but French Interior Minister Gérard Collomb said during a news conference, "The attacker had several identities."
+The attacker was not carrying any identification, Marseille police said, but French Interior Minister Gérard Collomb said during a news conference that "The attacker had several identities."

-Appearing on BFM, Collomb told the station that witnesses heard the attacker shout, "Allahu Akbar" -- or, "God is the greatest" -- and that the investigation was continuing.
+Appearing on CNN affiliate BFM, Collomb said witnesses heard the attacker shout, "Allahu Akbar" -- or, "God is the greatest" -- and that the investigation was continuing.

 Surveillance footage showed the suspect attack his first victim, run away and come back to stab the second woman, the minister said.
 The suspect then ran toward soldiers arriving on the scene, Collomb said.